updated 03/10/2018 | old version available in French / en Français

 Focus: Identifying space, throwing skill

 Flags is a simple game which adds training elements to a throw around.
 It will expose your weaknesses and challenge your strengths.
 Set out two flags (markers – water bottles are good) a few yards apart, one directly downwind of the other – these mark the goal line – the windier it is, the longer the goal line should be.
 The higher the skill of the players (and/or the lesser the wind), the narrower the goal line.

-3 players: 2v1 – Rolling defender, cutting now encouraged.
+3 players: 2v1 – Rolling defender, off-disc movement now encouraged.
 All players can move freely and pass on either side of the flags, but only passes across the goal line (at any height) count as goals.
-Goals reset a shot clock to prevent stalling, and the shot clock can be counted by the defender from anywhere on the field, and if it runs out then it’s a turnover.
+Goals reset a shot clock (7 seconds) – the shot clock can be counted by the defender from anywhere on the field, and if it runs out then it’s a turnover.